 Each dose of LAIV contains the same three vaccine antigens used in TIV.
 However, the antigens are constituted as live, attenuated, cold-adapted, temperature-sensitive vaccine viruses.
-Additional components of LAIV include egg allantoic fluid, monosodium glutamate, sucrose, phosphate, and glutamate buffer; and hydrolyzed porcine gelatin.
+Providers should refer to the package insert, which contains additional information about the formulation of this vaccine and other vaccine components.
 LAIV does not contain thimerosal.
-LAIV is made from attenuated viruses that are only able to replicate efficiently at temperatures present in the nasal mucosa.
-LAIV does not cause systemic symptoms of influenza in vaccine recipients, although a minority of recipients experience nasal congestion, which is probably a result of either effects of intranasal vaccine administration or local viral replication or fever (252).
+LAIV is made from attenuated viruses that are able to replicate efficiently only at temperatures present in the nasal mucosa.
+LAIV does not cause systemic symptoms of influenza in vaccine recipients, although a minority of recipients experience nasal congestion or fever, which is probably a result of effects of intranasal vaccine administration or local viral replication or fever (261).

 LAIV is intended for intranasal administration only and should not be administered by the intramuscular, intradermal, or intravenous route.
 LAIV is not licensed for vaccination of children aged <2 years or adults aged >49 years.
 LAIV is supplied in a prefilled, single-use sprayer containing 0.2 mL of vaccine.
 Approximately 0.1 mL (i.e., half of the total sprayer contents) is sprayed into the first nostril while the recipient is in the upright position.
 An attached dose-divider clip is removed from the sprayer to administer the second half of the dose into the other nostril.
-LAIV is shipped to end users at 35°F-46°F (2°C-8°C).
-LAIV should be stored at 35°F-46°F (2°C-8°C) on receipt and can remain at that temperature until the expiration date is reached (252).
+LAIV is shipped at 35° F-46°F (2°C-8°C).
+LAIV should be stored at 35° F-46°F (2°C-8°C) on receipt and can remain at that temperature until the expiration date is reached (261).
 Vaccine prepared for a previous influenza season should not be administered to provide protection for any subsequent season.